-If you desire to configure multiple heavy forwarders for a single ThreatQuotient App - this is not typical since the indicators exported from ThreatQ do not exceed a few thousand at most - you would have to make multiple copies of the default ThreatQ Splunk Export, and use a different Export ID on each heavy forwarder.
-This way, the ThreatQ server can keep track of incremental indicator changes as seen by each distinct Export.
+Configuring multiple heavy forwarders for a single ThreatQ Splunk App is not typical as the indicators exported from ThreatQ do not exceed a few thousand at most.
+If you intend to have multiple heavy forwarders, you will have to make multiple copies of the default ThreatQ Splunk Export using a different Export ID on each heavy forwarder.
+This will allow the ThreatQ server to keep track of incremental indicator changes as seen by each distinct export.